 The academy is significantly oversubscribed.
 In the most recent admissions cycle, there were 1.57 applications per place.
 Entry is by distance from the school gates, managed through Nottingham City Council's coordinated secondary admissions process.
 Families should verify their distance from the school before planning applications.

-The sixth form achieves A-level grades placing it in the top 10% of schools in England (FindMySchool ranking), with 71% of students achieving A*-B. Additionally, 21% of leavers progress to Russell Group universities.
+The sixth form is small and mixed.
+In the current A-level dataset, 20% of grades are at A*-B, and the school ranks 2,435th of 2,549 for A-level academic outcomes (FindMySchool ranking).
 The school operates a small vocational sixth form offering BTEC routes alongside academic A-levels, creating flexibility for post-16 pathways.
 The partnership with the University of Nottingham, including the innovative Wonder Room, brings university-level thinking into the classroom.

 Yes.
 The Focused Provision Unit serves deaf students and those with profound sensory needs and EHCP naming the school.
 The unit has achieved recognition for innovative work, including the development of Holocaust vocabulary in British Sign Language, making historical education accessible to students using BSL.
 This provision is a genuine strength and sets the school apart.